frederic-perez/AmE-dictionary/data/idioms.md

 __flat out__
 __flat-earther__
 __flat-footed__ :dart::two: __1__ Slow to react.
 Unprepared.
 Often used in the phrase “caught flat footed.” _That goal was my fault, guys.
 I got caught flat-footed on the play._
-__flatline__ _slang_ To die or come very close to death.
+__flatline__ :two: _slang_ To die or come very close to death.
 The “flat line” in question is a straight, horizontal line on an electrocardiogram or electroencephalogram indicating a lack of heart or brain activity. _The patient flatlined and we were unable to resuscitate.
 Time of death was 18:56._
 __flesh out__ :two::hammer:
 __flick off__ :dart: _He flicked off the light._
 __flip on__ :dart: To turn something on, typically a switch.
 A noun or pronoun can be used between “flip” and “on.” _As soon as I flipped on the light, I could see that the house had been robbed._ _He flipped on the radio._